Giving the AI definition a form suitable for the engineer: Representing infinite objects as finite

-We will take a device the input and output of which are vectors from scalars, where some of the scalars are finite but there could also be infinite scalars.
-With this, the practical solution where we have a program that inputs and outputs a finite quantity of information at each step falls out.
+We will consider a device with vector input and output, with scalar vectors, where some of the scalars are finite but there could also be infinite scalars.
+But we need a practical solution where we have a program that inputs and outputs a finite quantity of information at each step.
 The assumption that we can have countable scalars leads to the result that the input and output will not be finite.
-If we also assume uncountable scalars (as the real numbers) this leads to the result that the input and output vectors cannot be coded at all as a finite sequence of bits.
+If we also assume uncountable scalars (such as the real numbers) this leads to the result that the input and output vectors cannot be coded at all as a finite sequence of bits.

 This means that the allowance of infinite objects as a part of the input and output leads to a theoretical model that does not completely correspond to the practice.
-However, we can assume that the natural and real numbers taking part in the input and output vectors are not real but computer-presented (for example, that same are presented in 64 bits, coded with the use of the standard computer coding).
+However, we can assume that the natural and real numbers taking part in the input and output vectors are not real but computer-represented (for example, they are stored in 64 bits, coded with the use of the standard computer coding).
 Thus we have two models.
 The first one is theoretical; in it the device operates with an input and output that contain real and natural numbers.
 With the second model, those numbers are not real and natural but rather the pseudo-real and pseudo-natural ones the computer operates with.

 Which of those two models will we work with?
 We will work with the theoretical one and will apply the results in practice using the practical model.
 That's the same thing people dealing with Turing machines do.
 They work with the theoretical model of a computer with an infinite memory (since the Turing machine uses an endless tape).
 Then they apply the results to real computers that have finite memory.